Florida Gambling Laws And Regulations For 2025

 Unfortunately, the poker offered by these cardrooms led to the FL-Seminole gaming compact of 2010 being annulled, and it wasn't until 2021 that a new compact was signed.
 As part of the state's new agreement with the Seminole, these cardrooms will be allowed to continue operating, but they will not be allowed to host other traditional gambling amusements.

 The legal age to play poker at FL casinos is 21 and up, while you only have to be 18+ to participate in smaller poker room activities.
+Current Florida online poker laws make it a crime to play with a local provider.
 Of course, all FL residents aged 18 and older can play online poker (and big-money online poker tournaments) at the international poker sites we recommend.

 Bingo and Horse Racing Betting Laws in Florida

 Florida understands that many of its responsible adult residents and visitors enjoy playing bingo and betting on the ponies.
 This is one of the reasons that these pastimes are offered throughout the state.
-And even at defunct dog tracks, their racino and cardroom services – as well as their simulcast horse betting options – provide players in FL with many convenient options.
+And even at defunct dog tracks, their racino and cardroom services and their simulcast horse betting options provide players in FL with many convenient options.

 Of course, if you want to play bingo or bet on horses online, the only way to do that legally is to join a FL-friendly online gambling site.
 Still, whether you play in-person or online, both of these popular markets are available to gamblers at just 18 and up.